Popeye: Popeye & Friends Character Trail

-Additional hometown residents of Chester have served as inspiration for other Segar characters, including Dora Paskel, an uncommonly tall, angular lady who ran a general store in town, who was the origin for Popeye's gal, Olive Oyl.
+Additional hometown residents of Chester have inspired other Segar characters, including Dora Paskel, an uncommonly tall, angular lady who ran a general store in town and was the origin for Popeye's gal, Olive Oyl.
 She even wore a hair bun close to her neckline.
 William "Windy Bill" Schuchert, a rather rotund man who owned the local opera house (and was Segar's early employer), was the seed for the character J. Wellington Wimpy.
-He even sent out his employees to purchase hamburgers for him between performances at a local tavern named Wiebusch's, the same tavern that Fiegel frequented and where he engaged in fistfights.
+He even sent out his employees to purchase hamburgers for him between performances at a local tavern named Wiebusch's, the same tavern Fiegel frequented and where he engaged in fistfights.

-Conjecture presented in a 2009 book raised the idea that while living in Santa Monica, Segar might have based some of Popeye's language on a local fisherman; even though the article never made a definitive claim.
+A conjecture presented in a 2009 book raised the idea that while living in Santa Monica, Segar might have based some of Popeye's language on a local fisherman, even though the article has yet to make a definitive claim.

 Cultural influences

 Culturally, many consider Popeye a precursor to the superheroes who eventually dominated U.S. comic books.

-Such has been Popeye's cultural impact that the medical profession sometimes refers to the biceps bulge symptomatic of a tendon rupture as the "Popeye muscle."
+In medicine, the bulge indicating a bicep tear is called the Popeye sign.

 In 1973, Cary Bates created Captain Strong, a takeoff of Popeye, for DC Comics, as a way of having two cultural icons – Superman and (a proxy of) Popeye – meet.

-The 1981 Nintendo videogame Donkey Kong, which introduced its eponymous character and Nintendo's unofficial company mascot Mario to the world, was originally planned to be a Popeye game.
-Mario (then known as Jumpman) was originally supposed to be Popeye, Donkey Kong was originally Bluto, and the character Pauline was originally Olive Oyl, but when Nintendo was unable to acquire the rights to use the actual franchise characters, it decided to create original characters instead.
+The 1981 Nintendo video game Donkey Kong, which introduced its eponymous character and Nintendo's unofficial company mascot Mario to the world, was originally planned to be a Popeye game.
+However, when Nintendo experienced difficulty portraying the characters within the limits of the game's hardware, it decided to create original characters instead.
+Popeye was replaced with Mario (then known as Jumpman), Bluto was replaced with Donkey Kong, and Olive Oyl was replaced with the character Pauline.

 The 1988 Walt Disney/Touchstone Pictures film Who Framed Roger Rabbit featured many classic cartoon characters, and the absence of Popeye was noted by some critics.
-Popeye (along with Olive Oyl, Bluto, and Wimpy) actually had a cameo role planned for the film.
+Popeye (along with Olive Oyl, Bluto, and Wimpy) actually had a cameo role planned for the film, with him and Bluto as pallbearers at Marvin Acme's funeral.
 However, Disney could not obtain the rights in time and Popeye's cameo was dropped from the film.